IN THE IRONS EquestriaN CENter

-Summer HOrse Camps
+HOLIDAY & Summer HOrse Camps

-Summer Camp Program:
+Summer Camp ProgramS:

-Our camp is mainly focused on riding but we have lots of other activities planned, too.
-Learning the art of horsemanship is key to becoming a well rounded, educated rider.
+Our camp is mainly focused on riding, but we have lots of other activities planned, too.
+Learning the art of horsemanship is key to becoming a well-rounded, educated rider.
 There's so much to learn!
 We want our campers to not only be brilliant riders, but also know how to practice safety around horses and have the knowledge and skills to take care of a horse's general needs.

 In addition to daily riding the campers will learn: